trevorwslee/ACalculatorApp/README.md

 # Implement a Simple Calculator Android App by Reusing Logics in Rust via JavaScript-WASM Interfacing

-As a followup of my previous work -- [Implement a Simple WASM Calculator in Rust Using Leptos, and with DumbCalculator](https://github.com/trevorwslee/wasm_calculator) -- this time, I would like to explore a *not-elegant-but-work-for-me* way to reuse the logics implemented in Rust, without going through the trouble rewriting the core using Kotlin.
+As a followup of my previous work -- [Implement a Simple WASM Calculator in Rust Using Leptos, and with DumbCalculator](https://github.com/trevorwslee/wasm_calculator) -- this time, I would like to explore a *not-elegant-but-work-for-me* way to reuse the logics implemented in Rust, without going through the trouble of rewriting the core using Kotlin.

 The idea is to use JavaScript as the "bridge" between the Android app and the WASM Rust code, which is largely realized with the help of `DumbCalculator` of [rusty_dumb_tools](https://crates.io/crates/rusty_dumb_tools).